samuel52/Transaction-Type/API-DOC.readme.md

 This is the id of the client saved on Fineract - e.g: The client with an id of 1 is the one initiating all the transactions below

 #### savingsId
-Savings id is the id of the savings account. ones you have this service in your service, always pass it on the url {account_id} whenever you need to carry out a transaction on that account.
+Savings id is the id of the savings account. ones you have this service in your service, always pass it on the url {fineract_client_savings_account_id} whenever you need to carry out a transaction on that account.

 #### resourceId
 Resource id is the id assigned to each transactions or any operation on fineract.